Jiu Jitsu Armbar: Everything You Need to Know

 Reverse armbar from mount

-The above video will give you more information on how to do the reverse armbar from the mount position in BJJ No-Gi.
+The above video will give you more information on doing the reverse armbar from the mount position in BJJ No-Gi.
 Source: MMA Leech

 Inverted Armbar

-The inverted armbar is yet another amazing armbar variation that can help you improve your BJJ attack system if you are already proficient in it.
+The inverted armbar is another fantastic variation that can help you improve your BJJ attack system if you are already proficient.

-However, it is one of the most underappreciated armbar variations by many fighters in BJJ tournaments.
+However, it is one of the armbar variations many fighters in BJJ tournaments underappreciate.

-The technique is primarily used by No-gi grapplers and is most often entered from the closed guard.
+No-gi grapplers primarily use the technique, and it is most often entered from the closed guard.

-As a result, a beginner Jiu-Jitsu practitioner will undoubtedly have a good time learning and applying this effective armbar variation.
+As a result, a beginner Jiu-Jitsu practitioner will undoubtedly enjoy learning and applying this effective armbar variation.

-If you’re wondering to learn more about the reverse armbar, you’ve come to the right place.
+If you want to learn more about the reverse armbar, you’ve come to the right place.

-In the next video, Fabio Gurgel teaches you how to perform an inverted armbar from the guard.
+In the following video, Fabio Gurgel teaches you how to perform an inverted armbar from the guard.

 Source: Stephan Kesting